 One of the main challenges of building Memo was to create an algorithm that would properly recommend, with precise timing, when to review the contents studied.
 As as to when it would be the be best timing?
 How would we know it?
 We developed, using our findings, our very own forgetting curve formula as a way to try to answer these questions.

-We made it so that, based on the user’s response to how well they’ve remembered a specific Memo (that’s what our cards are called), we calculated exactly when each Memo should be studied again.
+Based on the user’s response to how well they’ve remembered a specific Memo (our version of a flash card), we calculate exactly when each Memo should be reviewed again.

 The idea for building the app came from our partner Lucas Montano who has a following of more then 100k subscribers interested in learning the step-by-step of how to build an app.